fworks/algorithms-spring-boot/README.md

 All just for playing around with the spring boot micro service world and at same time recall the basis of computing coding.

+## Notes

+I know that most of the implementation could be done in static methods, utilities classes, etc.
+But I will probably use spring service just to show how that works.

 ## Techs: